Stardust-hyx/Instruction_Tuning/README.md

 # Instruction Tuning
-Tuning ChatGLM with Lora to follow instructions and slove downstream tasks.
+Tuning ChatGLM with Lora to follow instructions and solve downstream tasks.

 ## Quick links